ezweave/ezweave-monads/README.md

 A monad has one function that binds behavior to the value in the box.
 This function is called `bind`.

 `bind` takes in _one_ parameter, a function.
-This function takes, as an argument, the current value in the box, and returns a value... what value is based on what that function is supposed to do.
+This function takes, as an argument, the current value in the box, and returns a value (wrapped in a Monad)... what value is based on what that function is supposed to do.

 > [!IMPORTANT]
 > `bind` is also called `flatMap` in some libraries.